kumuluz/kumuluzee-health/README.md

 To configure built-in health checks, we can use the configuration parameters listed below for each built-in health check.
 Every built-in health check supports a configuration key `type` which specifies under which type the health check should be registered.
-Allowed values are `liveness` and `readiness`.
+Allowed values are `liveness`, `readiness` and `both`.
 Default value is `readiness`.
 For example see the below configuration of _DataSourceHealthCheck_.

 ### DataSourceHealthCheck